GKprojects/sharedLib/README.md

 ## Usage Steps

-### Activate the Cluster Namespace for which you want to create the jobs for
+### Activate the Cluster Namespace for which you want to create the jobs for from kf-configs
-source activate <cluster-ns>
+source activate cluster-ns

 ### Perform make jenkins to download Jenkins charts similar to make charts
 make jenkins